eosrio/hyperion-docs/docs/quickstart.md

 Now, the script will do the work, this can take a while.
 Get a cup of coffee and relax. =)

 !!! info
-    The install script may ask you for the admin password.
+    The installation script may ask you for the admin password.
 This is needed to install the dependencies, please, provide it.

-If everything runs well, now it's time to install [hyperion](hyperion.md).
+If everything runs smoothly, now it's time to install [hyperion](hyperion.md).